 The success of Speak Up

-Speak Up information is used for public service announcements, websites, community newsletters, health fairs, closed circuit patient education television, and staff orientation.
+Speak Up information is used for public service announcements, websites, community newsletters, health fairs, closed circuit patient education television, and more.
 The popular animated videos have been downloaded by organizations in more than 70 countries.
-In a survey conducted in 2014:
+In a survey conducted in 2015:

-62 percent said Speak Up empowers and educates patients and makes them a partner in their care
+- 83 percent say Speak Up empowers and educates patients and makes them a partner in their care

 Reproducing or translating Speak Up materials